Rajyavardhan Singh Rathore

-He won 25 international medals at various championships for Double Trap Shooting including a silver medal at 2004 Summer Olympics in Men's Double Trap event.
+He won 25 international medals at various championships for double trap shooting including a silver medal at the 2004 Summer Olympics in the men's double trap event.

 Rathore served as a commissioned officer in The Grenadiers regiment of the Indian Army before retiring in 2013 as a colonel.
-Following his retirement from the army and shooting, he became the member of the parliament for the Bharatiya Janata Party in 2014.
+Following his retirement from the army and shooting, he also acted in some advertisements and tv shows after that he later became a member of the parliament for the Bharatiya Janata Party in 2014.

-In November 2014, was made the Minister of State for Information and Broadcasting.
-Rathore served as a Cabinet minister with independent charge for Ministry of Youth Affairs and Sports from 2017 until 2019.
+In November 2014, Rathore was appointed as the Minister of State for Information and Broadcasting.
+He served as a Cabinet Minister (Independent Charge) for the Ministry of Youth Affairs and Sports from 2017 to 2019 until 2019.
+As of 2025, he serves in the Government of Rajasthan, holding the portfolios of Industry and Commerce, Youth Affairs and Sports, Information Technology and Communications, Military Welfare, and Planning and Entrepreneurship.

 Personal life

-Rathore was born in Jaisalmer, Rajasthan to Colonel Lakshman Singh Rathore (Retd.) and Manju Rathore on 29 January 1970.
+Rajyavardhan was born in Jaisalmer, Rajasthan to Colonel Lakshman Singh Rathore (Retd.), an Army Colonel of Garabdesar, Lunkaransar, Bikaner, and Manju Raghav Bhondsi, a teacher, on 29 January 1970.

 His educational qualifications include B.A., Instructor-Weapons (MMG, AGL, Small Arms), Grading Tactics (YO) Course.
 He was educated at the National Defence Academy, Pune and Infantry School, Mhow.

-He married Gayatri Rathore on 16 February 1997, she is a doctor by profession in the Indian Army.
+He married Maj.
+Gayatri Rathore (nee Kapkoti), hailing from Kapkot-Almora in Uttarakhand, on 16 February 1997.
+She served as a doctor by profession in the Indian Army.
 They have a son and a daughter.

 Military career

 Rathore is a graduate of the 77th Course of the National Defence Academy.
 After graduating from the NDA, Rathore attended the Indian Military Academy where he was awarded the Sword of Honor for the best all-round Gentleman Cadet.
 He was also the recipient of the Sikh Regiment Gold Medal, awarded to the best sportsman of the course.

-He was later commissioned in the 9th Grenadiers (Mewar) Regiment on 15 December 1990.
-He was promoted to lieutenant on 15 December 1992 and to captain on 15 December 1995.
+He was later commissioned in the 64th Cavalry on 15 December 1990, and transferred to 9 Grenadiers on 28 February 1992.He was promoted to lieutenant on 15 December 1992 and to captain on 15 December 1995.
 Rathore fought in the Kargil War, and was promoted to major on 15 December 2000.
 As part of his career in the Indian Army, he served in Jammu and Kashmir, where he participated in counter-terrorist operations.
 His regiment was awarded the Army Chief's Citation and the Governor of J&K's Citation for exemplary work.
 He was promoted to lieutenant-colonel on 16 December 2004, and to his final rank of colonel on 1 May 2009.